satyagraha/gfm_viewer/README.md

 like space is advised)
 * In a shell or command window, change working directory to project root ( `gfm_viewer` with this README.md),
 * Build the plugin by executing the command: `mvn clean package`
+* If building under Linux, take a look at the `.travis.yml` file in the base directory to see any additional browser-related requirements
 * Start your preferred Eclipse version in the normal way
 * In Eclipse, execute menu _Help_ -> _Install New Software..._ and in the resulting dialog click the _Add..._
 button to present a further dialog, and here enter `GFM Viewer (local)` as the _Name_ and click the _Local..._